faros-ai/faros-events-cli/README.md

     --deploy_end_time "1626804357000"
 ```

-Every time a artifact is deployed to an environment, you can send an event.
+Every time an artifact is deployed to an environment, you can send an event.

 ![When to send an event](resources/events.png)